pcuchot/simul_pheno/README.md

 (Define space, time)

-## 1 - Estimate phenology without taking into account young dispersal
+## 1 - Simulate fledging and capture data

 In a study area, corresponding to the "sample area" of a capture site :

 - 3-5 breeding pairs (capturable during all the study period)

 - Each couple lays at a time t (sample from a normal distribution N($\mu_{site}$, $\sigma_{site}$), $N_{eggs}$ sample from a Poisson distribution Pois($\lambda_{eggs}$).

-- Each egg has a probability $P_{fledge}$ to fledge.
+- Each egg has a probability $P_{fledge}$ to fledge which depends on the laying date.

 - Once fledge, survival of juveniles may evolve according to time (Naef‐Daenzeret al., 2001.
 Journal of Animal ecology, 70(5), 730-738.)

 Simulating CES capture protocol would just correspond in sampling $N_{sessions}$ times (every 2 weeks for instance) all the available individuals (juveniles + adults).